6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 6. TV Logic F-7H mk2 7-inch 3600nit field monitor

-The TV Logic F-7H 7″ mk2 field monitor is the brightest monitor on the market today, that I know of, with an impressive luminance of 3600nit!
+The TV Logic F-7H 7″ mk2 field monitor is the brightest on the market today, with an impressive luminance of 3600nit!

 The screen has a resolution of 1920×1080 pixels, and TV Logic has listened to the feedback from the user so that the mk2 version has a far less reflective screen than the first iteration.

-Another nice feature with the mk2 version is the addition of four function buttons on the front of the screen, which will give you quick access to the preset modes.
+Another nice feature of the MK2 version is the addition of four function buttons on the front of the screen, giving you quick access to the preset modes.

-You also find function buttons at the top of the monitor as well as a menu scroll wheel and exit button.
+You also find function buttons at the top of the monitor, a menu scroll wheel, and an exit button.
 So – as you might have guessed by now – this isn’t a touchscreen.

-The monitors comes with all the professional tools you’d expect from a field monitor including Blue Only / Mono, Focus Assist, H/V Delay, H/V Flip, Luma(Y’) Zone check, Time Code Display, Vector scope, Waveform, and more.
+The monitor comes with all the professional tools you’d expect from a field monitor, including Blue Only / Mono, Focus Assist, H/V Delay, H/V Flip, Luma(Y’) Zone check, Time Code Display, Vector scope, Waveform, and more.

-It also has LUTs for monitoring flat profile recording from every major camera manufacturer (LOG-C, S-LOG, RED Gamma, etc.).
+It also has LUTs for monitoring flat profile recordings from every major camera manufacturer (LOG-C, S-LOG, RED Gamma, etc.).

 It will also accept Arri Alexa metadata over SDI.